leviself56/EdgeOS-API/README.md

 ## Php code for querying statistics from Ubiquiti Edgeswitch

 Server will need access to the switch in the same subnet/vlan.
-The file `api.php` allows a remote server (like Zabbix) to query the switch and retrieve the datasets via a HTTP POST.
+The file `api.php` allows a remote server (like Zabbix) to query the switch and retrieve the datasets via HTTP POST.
 This code can be further expanded to include POST, PATCH or PUT to manipulate the remote switch.

 Current functions: